mvolkmann/blog/src/ocaml.md

 ## Records

+A record an immutable collections of fields.
+The fields can have differents types, including other record types.
-A record is similar to structs in other languages.
+Records are similar to structs in other languages.

 The following code defines a record type that describes an item available for purchase: